Eelviny/sixideas-pub/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
 title: "An Exploration of the Future Workplace"
-impact: "Smart Working on<br />the Antipodes"
+impact1: "Smart Working on"
+impact2: "the Antipodes"
 ---

 The walls have come down, literally and figuratively.
 In this space where people come together remarkable things happen.
 From fledgling concept to fully formed and flourishing; an exploration of the (future) workplace in Australia and New Zealand.